Download the print version

 Consumer dashboards

-A consumer dashboard is an online service which must be provided by a data holder to a consumer, following receipt of a consumer data request from an accredited person (on behalf of that consumer).[76]
+• A consumer dashboard is an online service which data holders must offer (and in most circumstances provide) to a consumer, following receipt of a consumer data request from an accredited person (on behalf of that consumer).[87]

-The general requirements for the dashboard are contained in CDR Rule 1.15(1) and outlined below.
+• The general requirements for the dashboard are contained in subrule 1.15(1) of the CDR Rules and outlined below.

-The consumer dashboard should be provided to the consumer as soon as practicable after the data holder receives the relevant consumer data request.[77]
+• Where a consumer dashboard is provided to a consumer, it should be provided as soon as practicable after the data holder receives the relevant consumer data request.[90]

 • the CDR data to which the authorisation relates

-• the date on which the consumer gave authorisation
+• the date on which the consumer gave the authorisation

-• the period for which the consumer gave authorisation
+• the period for which the consumer gave the authorisation

 • if the authorisation is current — when it will expire